oprifine/flash_shell/README.md

 python flash.py
 ----------------
 Note: Make sure you have Python installed on your system.
 If not, you can download and install it from the official Python website (https://www.python.org/downloads/).

+A standalone will be made when it releases.
+(MACOS AND WINDOWS) For Linux, you will have to wait a little.